marknottage-as/as-illumio_onboard/README.md

 ## General Notes
 - Some additional files are stored within the code tree, for the sake of "overall workflow portability"

-  - files/reference_only/new_inventory_seeds/ contains a PowerShell script that can be leveraged to pull servernames for inventory files directly from VMware RVtools, as well as some XLS sheets that have been manually sorted by Christy
+  - files/reference_only/new_inventory_seeds/ contains a PowerShell script that can be leveraged to pull servernames for inventory files directly from VMware RVtools, and some experimental dynamic inventory-related odds n ends
   -  files/reference_only/hosts.* I've been using the hosts.done inventory file to attempt to keep track of which endpoints have had a successful VEN deployment, and hosts.exceptions to track endpoints that fail to onboard (lots more of these, for a variety of reasons, e.g., ITS Compute doesn't have creds, or SSH keys won't connect, or server has been decommissioned, etc.)
   - hosts_rhel87 was a specific list of exceptions due to the "could not create user" issue -- workaround has been identified by Illumio, but we're awaiting a new installer package from them.

 ## TODOs

+  - refine inventory queries
+  - move to a dynamic inventory if feasible
+  - refine credential handling
   - ADD ROLE TO PRE-SCREEN FOR ANY CONTAINERIZATION SOFTWARE AND FAIL OUT IF FOUND
     * Project sponsors decided containers are "out of scope" for the project at this time
     * Special steps must be taken before VEN installation to prevent fouling up IP filtering rules for Docker/Podman/Kubernetes/etc